malan88/vimwiki/tasks.md

   - [ ] Try out bspwm
   - [ ] publish gpg keys
   - [ ] pull request for bash function for vimwiki
+  - [ ] issue on vimwiki for the block quote syntax issue

 ## Vote.py